cubexch/gitbook/exchange-info/verification-keys/withdraw-with-verification-key.md

  * @param isOrganization - Whether this is an organization account or a standard user
  * @param apiKey - The API key for authenticating with the Cube API (without hyphens)
  * @param apiSecretKey - The API secret key for signing requests to the Cube API
- * @param verificationPublicKey - The verification public key bytes
+ * @param verificationKey - VerificationKey public key string and type
- * @param verificationPrivateKey - The verification private key bytes
+ * @param verificationKeySecret - The verification secret key bytes
- * @param verificationKeyType - The type of verification key ('curve25519 pubkey' or 'ethereum address')
  * @returns The json response from the Cube API after withdrawing */